Last updated: 2 July 2021

 Free Trees for Community Groups and Schools (UK) – Woodland Trust

 Schools across the UK, nurseries, colleges, universities, and other groups can apply for up to 420 trees to improve their local environment.
 Tree packs available include hedging, copse, wild harvest, year round colour, working wood, wild wood and urban trees.
-The Woodland Trust is currently taking applications for trees to be delivered in November 2019.

 More information here